 Bank shall undertake Customer Due Diligence measures when establishing business relationship.
 For the purpose of monitoring the high risk accounts for which the bank has to conduct enhanced due diligence, for all cash transactions of NPR 1 million and above, sufficient declaration of source of fund shall be obtained from the customer.
-However, for all cash deposit transactions of NPR 5 million and above, declaration of sources of fund shall be obtained, along with the supporting document of the declared sources, as far as possible. .
+However, for all cash deposit transactions of NPR 5 million and above, declaration of sources of fund shall be obtained, along with the supporting document of the declared sources.
+For all cash deposit transactions of NPR 2 million or above and below NPR 5 million, supporting document or self declaration of source of fund shall be obtained. .
 Further, where daily transactions (either sum of total debit or sum of total credit) in a high risk account equals or exceeds NPR 10 million, purpose of conducting the transaction shall also be obtained from the customer, as far as possible.
 Any suspicion detected in the account activities shall be immediately reported to HO AML/CFT Compliance Officer.